reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 For this case, we've also removed the `invalidatesTags` line we'd just added, since we _don't_ want to refetch the posts when we click a reaction button.

 Now, if we click several times on a reaction button quickly, we should see the number increment in the UI each time.
-If we look at the Network tab, we'll also see each individual request go out to the server as well.
+If we look at the Redux DevTools, we'll also see a separate `executeMutation` request go out to the server for each click.

 Sometimes mutation requests come back with meaningful data in the server response, such as a final item ID that should replace a temporary client-side ID, or other related data.
 If we did the `const res = await lifecycleApi.queryFulfilled` first, we could then use the data from the response after that to apply cache updates as a "pessimistic" update.